ska-telescope/sdp-lmc/docs/src/sdp_subarray.rst

 --------------- -----------
 RESOURCING (1)  Resources are being assigned or released
 --------------- -----------
-IDLE (2)        Receive and real-time processing resources are assigned to the subarray as specified in the Scheduling Block Instance
+IDLE (2)        Receive and real-time processing resources are assigned to the subarray as specified in the execution block
 --------------- -----------
 CONFIGURING (3) Scan type is being configured
 --------------- -----------